About this service

 Barnardo’s aim to support parents/carers of children (6-18 years old) who have a diagnosis of, or who are awaiting a diagnosis of ADHD.
-This support and advice is delivered in either a 7 week or 8 week programme; within your local community or online via zoom, during school hours, or in the evenings.
+This support and advice is delivered in an 8 week programme; within your local community or online via zoom, during school hours, or in the evenings.

 We empower parents by helping them to:

 •gain confidence and skills as parents when living with a child with ADHD